 Some of these advantages include:

-- The reduction of human intervention.
+- The reduction of human intervention (thus errors).

-- As well as, the reduction of labor cost.
+- The reduction of labor costs.

-- Which goes along with, the reduction of production/overhead cost.
+- Additionally, the reduction of production/overhead costs.

 - Repetitive operations support process control quality concepts.